siddharth101/QoQ/README.md

 ```
 curl -sSL https://install.python-poetry.org | python3 - --preview
 ```
+Due to the fact that several tools in the Python gravitational wave analysis ecosystem can only be installed via Conda (in particular the library GWpy uses to read and write .gwf files and the library it uses for reading archival data from the NDS2 server), some projects require both Poetry and Conda.
 Projects that require Conda will have a `poetry.toml` file in them containing in part

 ```toml